Skip to content

 A popular method of convincing buyers of the quality of the product on offer is to refer to various seals, certificates and awards.

-What they all have in common is that, among other things, they merely require compliance with, for example, the EC Organic Regulationcompany-specific cultivation regulations, ecology certificates, etc.
+What they all have in common is that, among other things, they merely require compliance with, for example, the EC Organic Regulationcompany-specific cultivation and harvesting regulations (e.g. Demeter), ecological aspects, etc.

 Whether these are seals from e.g. Demeter, organic, eco, natural, new land Each company sets its own individual focus and leaves it up to the consumer to assess this.